top of page

 RESTAURANTE PELAYO

-You will eventually see the sign saying Pelayo with an arrow, carry on and you will find a Robin Hood like encampment nestled in a glen.
-Ramshackle buildings haphazardly placed of corrugated tin are thrown in a pickup straw fashion and cars are parked wherever there is space.
+You will eventually see the sign saying Pelayo with an arrow; carry on, and you will find a Robin Hood-like encampment nestled in a glen.
+Ramshackle buildings haphazardly placed of corrugated tin are thrown in a pickup straw fashion, and cars are parked wherever there is space.

-A roar lets it be known that the paella is ready and quickly servers spring into action scooping out mounds of the ambrosia into heaped piles on plates.
+A roar lets it be known that the Paella is ready, and servers quickly spring into action, scooping out mounds of the ambrosia into heaped piles on plates.
 Settle down to enjoy your meal and the rest of the day.

-Do not expect low prices, This is Formentera after all but, the paella is cheap compared to the other restaurants on the island, only €14.
+Do not expect low prices—this is Formentera—but the Paella is cheap compared to the other restaurants on the island: only €18.

-Every Sunday they have a live Latin band so you can dance and eat paella.
+Every Sunday, they have a live Latin band so you can dance and eat Paella.

 All photos in this article © Bernadette Mundy.
 Most of the words © Jonathon Lipsin